chesterbr/ruby2600/README.md

 	bundle exec ruby -Ilib bin/ruby2600 /path/of/your/romfile.bin

+If using jruby on Mac OS X:

+  bundle exec jruby -J-XstartOnFirstThread -Ilib bin/ruby2600 /path/of/your/romfile.bin

 (it will be `ruby2600 /path/of/your/romfile.bin` once the gem is published)

 There are a couple of test files under `spec/fixtures/files` you can try, but I suggest that you obtain a 2K or 4K .BIN file (for which you have the legal right to play, say, by owning the original cart).